RizveOve/RizveOve/README.md

 International Masters student at [University of Oslo](https://www.uio.no/), I am also a web developer with a strong background and skilled in various technologies.

+I'm a dedicated and passionate software developer doing a Master's degree in Informatics from the University of Oslo with a Bachelor's in Computer Science and Engineering.
+My journey in tech has been driven by a deep interest in creating impactful solutions, especially in the areas of web development.
+I'm proficient in languages like Javascript, Python, Java, and I'm well-versed in technologies such as React and Node.js.
+My academic and professional experiences have equipped me with a versatile skill set and a problem-solving mindset.
+I thrive on challenges and am always eager to contribute to projects that not only push the boundaries of technology but also have a meaningful impact on people's lives.
+Welcome to my GitHub page.

 ## 🌐 You can find me around the web:
 - Stay connected on [LinkedIn](https://www.linkedin.com/in/mdrizvehasan/)
 - See my thought on [X](https://twitter.com/Rizve_Ove)
 - Reach me on **thisisrizve@gmail.com**